Free

 Call: (888) 409-5356

-What used to be called alcohol abuse or dependence, alcohol addiction, or simply alcohol is now called alcohol use disorder (AUD).
+What used to be called alcohol abuse or dependence, alcohol addiction, is now called alcohol use disorder (AUD).
 It is considered a brain disorder which is a medical condition that can be mild, moderate, or severe.
 It is characterized by the inability to quit alcohol or control the amount of alcohol consumed despite many reasons.
 Those reasons include adverse social, health and even occupational consequences.

 Relapse has a potential to occur because with the changes in the brain due to alcohol use disorder it makes a person more susceptible.
 Although, the good news is no matter the severity there’s been proven therapies and treatments which are evidence based that can help.
 Some of those treatments are mutual-support groups, behavioral therapies and/or medications.
 All these therapies can help people who struggled with AUD succeed and maintain sobriety and long-term recovery.